steve-d-mottram/hmode/README.md

 This algorithm turns out to be surprisingly simple, if computationally demanding.
 The process involves finding the word that, if applied to all possible remaining answer words to generate Clues, on average eliminates the largest proportion of the remaining word list.
 This requires A.len()^2 x F.len() comparisons, where A is the list of allowed answers, and F is the full Wordle word list.
-This equates to approximately 63E10 calculations for the first guess before filtering.
+This equates to approximately 63E9 calculations for the first guess before filtering.

-on a 2023 Intel i5 laptop, this is infeasibly slow for generating the first guess.
+On a 2023 Intel i5 laptop, this is infeasibly slow for generating the first guess.
 However, since the first guess is made from a position of no information, and the the algorithm converges very rapidly, hmode uses a pre-selected word for the first guess, and then applies the algorithm from the second guess onwards, when the word list is much shorter after filtering using the first Clue.